The best antivirus protection tips for MacBook

 - Choose the Firewall tab.

-- If the green light next to the word Firewall is showing, your firewall is on.
+- If the green light next to the word Firewall is showing, Firewall is on.
 If it’s not, click Turn On Firewall.

 - Click on Firewall Options and check the Enable Stealth Mode box.